Tensor form factors of decuplet hyperons in QCD: NUMERICAL ANALYSES

-The dependence of the TFFs on the Borel parameter $M^2$ and the squared momentum transfer $Q^2$ is illustrated in Figs.~\ref{Msqomega}–\ref{Qsqisovectorxi} for the baryon hyperons $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$.
-The dependence of the TFFs on the Borel parameter $M^2$ is studied at $Q^2 = 1.0~\text{GeV}^2$ for three representative values of the continuum threshold $s_0$.
-The results are displayed in Fig.~\ref{Msqomega} for the $\Omega^-$, in Figs.~\ref{Msqisosingletsigma} and \ref{Msqisovectorsigma} for the isosinglet and isovector components of the $\Sigma^{*+}$, and in Figs.~\ref{Msqisosingletxi} and \ref{Msqisovectorxi} for the isosinglet and isovector $\Xi^{*-}$ cases.
+The dependence of the TFFs on the Borel parameter $M^2$ and the squared momentum transfer $Q^2$ is illustrated in Figs.~\ref{Msqomega}–\ref{Qsqisovectorsigma} for the baryon hyperons $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$.
+The dependence of the TFFs on the Borel parameter $M^2$ is analyzed at $Q^2 = 1.0~\text{GeV}^2$ for three representative values of the continuum threshold $s_0$ for all considered baryon hyperons.
+For brevity, the corresponding results are presented only for the $\Omega^-$ baryon as a representative example in Fig.~\ref{Msqomega}.
 The results demonstrate that the TFFs exhibit only minor variations within the chosen Borel window, indicating a stable and reliable determination from the QCDSR approach.
-The $Q^2$ dependence of the TFFs is shown in Fig.~\ref{Qsqomega} for the $\Omega^-$ baryon, with a fixed Borel mass parameter $M^2 = 7.5\ \text{GeV}^2$ and three continuum thresholds, $s_0 = 3.30, 3.40$, and $3.50\ \text{GeV}^2$.
-For the $\Sigma^{*+}$ baryon, Figs.~\ref{Qsqisosingletsigma} and \ref{Qsqisovectorsigma} display the TFFs for the isosinglet and isovector currents, respectively, at $M^2 = 5.5\ \text{GeV}^2$ and $s_0 = 3.24, 3.34$, and $3.44\ \text{GeV}^2$.
-Finally, Figs.~\ref{Qsqisosingletxi} and \ref{Qsqisovectorxi} show the TFFs of the $\Xi^{*-}$ baryon for the isosinglet and isovector currents at $M^2 = 6\ \text{GeV}^2$ with $s_0 = 4.00, 4.10$, and $4.20\ \text{GeV}^2$.
-The TFFs exhibit a smooth decline as $Q^2$ increases.
-The QCDSR results for the $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$ hyperons are accurately captured by the generalized $\mathbf{p}$-pole parametrization \cite{Dehghan:2023ytx, Asmaee:2025elo}
+The $Q^2$ dependence of the TFFs has been analyzed for all considered baryon hyperons.
+In particular, Fig.~\ref{Qsqomega} illustrates the $Q^2$ dependence of the TFFs for the $\Omega^-$ baryon at a fixed Borel mass parameter $M^2 = 7.5\ \text{GeV}^2$ and three continuum thresholds, $s_0 = 3.30, 3.40$, and $3.50\ \text{GeV}^2$.
+Figs.~\ref{Qsqisosingletsigma} and \ref{Qsqisovectorsigma} show the $Q^2$ dependence of the TFFs for $\Sigma^{*+}$ at $M^2 = 5.5\ \text{GeV}^2$ (with $s_0 = 3.24, 3.34,$ and $3.44\ \text{GeV}^2$) and for $\Xi^{*-}$ at $M^2 = 6.0\ \text{GeV}^2$ (with $s_0 = 4.00, 4.10,$ and $4.20\ \text{GeV}^2$), respectively.